frieman-lab/frieman_genomes/README.md

 snakemake all_summarize --use-conda -p --snakefile ../Snakefile --configfile example_config.yml --cores 1
 ```

-Alternately, on a cluster (Slurm in the below example) the command could look like this:
+Alternately, on a cluster (Slurm in the below example) the command could look like this (using snakemake<8.0):

 ```
 snakemake all_summarize --use-conda -p --snakefile ../Snakefile --configfile example_config.yml --jobs 1 --cores 1 --latency-wait 30 --cluster "sbatch --mem 10G -c {threads} "